alcoftTAO/TAO-Engine-Rewrite/README.md

 ## Tested OS
-### Windows
+Mono:

+	· Windows 7: Not tested.
+	· Windows 8/8.1: Not tested.
-Windows 7 - Not tested.
+	· Windows 10: Not tested.

-Windows 8/8.1 - Not tested.
+	· Windows 11: Not tested.

-Windows 10 - Testing...

-Windows 11 - Testing...

-### MacOS
+	· Arch Linux: Not tested.
+	· Debian: Stable.
+	· Ubuntu: Not tested.
-Mac OS 11 - Not tested.
+	· Mac OS: Not tested.

+DotNet:

+	· Windows 7: Not tested.
+	· Windows 8/8.1: Not tested.
-Mac OS 12 - Not tested.
+	· Windows 10: Not tested.

-Mac OS 13 - Not tested.
+	· Windows 11: Not tested.

-### Linux
-Kali Linux - Tested, stable.

-Arch Linux - Not tested.
+	· Arch Linux: Not tested.
+	· Debian: Not tested.

-Ubuntu - Not tested.
+	· Ubuntu: Not tested.

-Debian - Not tested.
+	· Mac OS: Not tested.

 ----------------------------------------------